Shyama Prasad Mukherjee: Hindu Mahasabha and Bengali Hindu Homeland Movement

 Mukherjee joined the Hindu Mahasabha in Bengal in 1939 and became its acting president that same year.
 He was appointed as the working president of the organisation in 1940.
-In February 1941, Mukherjee told a Hindu rally that if Muslims wanted to live in Pakistan they should "pack their bag and baggage and leave India ... [to] wherever they like".
+In February 1941, Mukherjee told a Hindu rally that if Muslims wanted to live in Pakistan, they should "pack their bag and baggage and leave India ... [to] wherever they like".
 Yet, the Hindu Mahasabha also formed provincial coalition governments with the All-India Muslim League in Sindh and the North-West Frontier Province while Mukherjee was its leader.
 He was elected as the President of Akhil Bharatiya Hindu Mahasabha in 1943.
 He remained in this position till 1946, with Laxman Bhopatkar becoming the new president in the same year.

 Mukherjee demanded the partition of Bengal in 1946 to prevent the inclusion of its Hindu-majority areas in a Muslim-dominated East Pakistan.
-A meeting held by the Mahasabha on 15 April 1947 in Tarakeswar authorised him to take steps for ensuring the partition of Bengal.
-In May 1947, he wrote a letter to Lord Mountbatten telling him that Bengal must be partitioned even if India was not.
-He also opposed a failed bid for a united but independent Bengal made in 1947 by Sarat Bose, the brother of Subhas Chandra Bose, and Huseyn Shaheed Suhrawardy, a Bengali Muslim politician.
-His views were strongly affected by the Noakhali genocide in East Bengal, where mobs belonging to the Muslim League massacred Hindus.
+A meeting held by the Mahasabha on 15 April 1947 in Tarakeswar authorised him to take steps to ensure the partition of Bengal.
+In May 1947, he wrote a letter to Lord Mountbatten saying Bengal must be partitioned even if India was not.
+He also opposed a failed bid for a united but independent Bengal made in 1947 by Sarat Bose, the elder brother of Subhas Chandra Bose, Kiran Shankar Roy; Leader of the Congress Parliamentary Party in the Bengal Legislative Assembly; Satya Ranjan Bakshi; Huseyn Shaheed Suhrawardy, the Prime Minister of Bengal at that time and Abul Hashim.
+The United Bengal proposal was even supported by the Netaji's Forward Bloc and Communist Party of India.

-It was Mukherjee who launched the Bengali Hindu Homeland Movement.
-It refers to the movement of the Bengali Hindu people for the Partition of Bengal in 1947 to create a homeland aka West Bengal for themselves within the Indian Union, in the wake of the Muslim League's proposal and campaign to include the entire province of Bengal within Pakistan, which was to be a homeland for the Muslims of British India.
+Mukherjee launched the Bengali Hindu Homeland Movement.
+It refers to the movement of the Bengali Hindu people for the Partition of Bengal in 1947 to create a homeland, aka West Bengal, for themselves within the Indian Union, in the wake of the Muslim League's proposal and campaign to include the entire province of Bengal within Pakistan, which was to be a homeland for the Muslims of British India.
+He misled Bengali Hindus by saying that a sovereign United Bengal would be a puppet state of Pakistan and Hindus would be suppressed as a minority, rather than Bose-Suhrawardy's utopia of a peaceful and economically prosperous Bengal.